Covid-19 Resources and Information

 • Management will work with families individually on a case-by-case basis for special circumstances in the event visitation is suspended or altered.

-The population NCHC serves in skilled nursing facilities and residential homes have a higher risk for poor health outcomes due to infections:
+The population NCHC serves in skilled nursing facilities and residential homes have a higher risk for poor health outcomes due to infections.

 We continue to ask that all individuals at any NCHC locations who may be experiencing any symptoms of illness, including a cough, runny nose, fever, body aches, or any nausea, vomiting, or diarrhea, to avoid our facilities to prevent the spread of infection.
 Our NCHC employees are required daily to report any symptoms of illness.